ondovj/serving_size_modeling/README.md

 ## Conclusions

-Utilizing a feed forward neural network gave use the best results overall.
-It was able to increase the R<sup>2</sup> and adjusted R<sup>2</sup> score above 80%, and still limit difference between the train and test sets to below 1.5%.
+Utilizing a feed forward neural network gave us the best results overall.
+This model utilized three hidden layers with 256, 128, and 64 nodes.
+Each hidden layer used a ReLU activation with an L2 regularization rate of 0.001, while the output layer used the identity function.
+The model was able to increase the R<sup>2</sup> and adjusted R<sup>2</sup> score above 80%, and still limit difference between the train and test sets to below 1.5%.
 It was also able to minimize MSE and RMSE far better than the other models that were made.
 However, this model was still not perfect, and there are still outliers in the residuals.
 Unfortunately, utilizing a neural network does not give us any kind of further interpretability beyond the metrics that were tested.
 Unlike the linear models, we do not have clear coefficients that can be related back to specific features in terms of importance.

 As discussed above, this may be influenced by factors unseen by the model, such as the percentage of the food item that is not typically eaten.
 In addition, this model only takes certain attributes into account, and there are many other factors that can have an impact on serving size, such as package size, sale price, or targeted demographic.
 Many of these factors can be proprietary information to the manufacturing company, and are unavailable to the public, making a deeper analysis difficult.
 This could, however, be adapted within a specific company to account for some of these features, or to be trained on a more specific set of food products.